lcorrealopes/home/index.md

 - **Lucas C. Lopes** & Pavel A. Zalesskii (2025) <a href="https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70330">Prosoluble subgroups of the profinite completion of the fundamental group of compact 3-manifolds</a>, Journal of the London Mathematical Society, DOI: <a href="https://doi.org/10.1112/jlms.70330">10.1112/jlms.70330</a>.

 - Pro-*C* subgroups of the fundamental group of acylindrical profinite graphs of profinite groups (joint with P. Zalesskii): *in preparation*.

+- Profinite completion of graph braid groups: *in preparation*.

 ## Texts